Drain Flies

 Psychodidae family

-Drain flies (moth flies) are small, fuzzy flies with large, leaf-shaped wings held roof-like over their body.
-They look like tiny moths.
-They're weak fliers that make short, hopping flights.
-Often fou...
+Drain flies (also called moth flies) are tiny, fuzzy gray flies about 2 to 5mm long with leaf-shaped wings that sit roof-like over the body.
+They look like miniature moths and are clumsy fliers that h...

 Quick Facts